See everything

 machine is doing.

 The popover shows every repo on your machine in one scrollable list — branch, upstream, dirty files, open PRs, and the primary action you'd take next.
-No tabs, no dashboards, no stat tiles.
+Mast v1.3.0 adds clearer project visibility and GitHub connection health.

 Auto-discovered repos in your dev roots.
 Each row shows the status dot, branch → upstream, time since last commit, open PRs, dirty count, and the action you'd click next — Open :<port> when a dev server is live, Start otherwise.